AEATech/transaction-manager-core/CONTRACT.md

         - do not have side effects
         - do not change any external object state
     - Its only responsibility is to construct a `Query` object describing *what* should be executed
+    - Optionally, the author may set `statementReusePolicy` in `Query` as a performance hint

 3. **Correct idempotency declaration**